UPO-Sevilla-Fco-Javier-Lobo-Cabrera/clustering_trait_proteins/data_analysis/README.txt

 This execution will generate the file pdb_id_and_compactness.txt, which contains the PDB id and associated residue density in a sphere of minimum volume.

 c) The clustering_trait_proteins/analysis_of_results.Rmd file generates the plots and other useful information in this work from the obtained results.
 If you would like analysis_of_results.Rmd to make calculations based on your executions you need first to locate your generated files in the corresponding already_computed_results.
-This is explained in more detail in the analysis_of_results.Rmd file.
+This is explained in extensive detail in the clustering_trait_proteins/analysis_of_results.Rmd file.